 A Long List of 40 nominated Albums of the Year will be selected by an independent jury made up of music scrutineers from across Canada and related unceded Indigenous lands.
 This same jury will vote for a Short List of 10 titles that will be announced to the media in the summer of the award year.
-A second panel of 11 members of that jury (the "Polaris Grand Jury") will convene around the Polaris Music Prize Gala to select the winner of the Polaris Music Prize.
+A second panel of 11 members of that jury will convene on the day of the Polaris Music Prize Gala to select the winner of the Polaris Music Prize.